WHO DG-ELECT FACES HERCULEAN TASK ON "HEALTH AS RIGHTS ISSUE"

-Against this backdrop, the South-North Development Monitor (SUNS) asked Tedros whether his emphasis on “health as a rights issue” is achievable when governments are driven by neoliberal economic policies that are contributing to dramatic cuts in investments for the health sector.
+Against this backdrop, SUNS asked Tedros whether his emphasis on "health as a right issue" is achievable when governments are driven by neo-liberal economic policies that are contributing to dramatic cuts in investments for the health sector.

-He was asked to clarify whether it would be appropriate to leave the policies to be followed for universal health coverage to governments which are increasingly influenced by neoliberal economic priorities – without an intervention from WHO.
+He was asked to clarify whether it would be appropriate to leave the policies to be followed for universal health coverage to governments which are increasingly influenced by neo-liberal economic priorities - without an intervention from the WHO.

-Tedros acknowledged that it’s “a very important question” and argued, “If we [WHO] are going to ask commitment from countries, the commitment should be to the goals.”
+Dr Tedros acknowledged that it's "a very important question", and argued, "If we [WHO]'re going to ask commitment from countries, the commitment should be to the goals."

-“As long as we agree on the goal for achieving universal health coverage, the means could be private, public, or a mix,” he maintained.
-“There are countries who have very robust private, and who have achieved better outcome in terms of universal health coverage.”
+"As long as we agree on the goal for achieving universal health coverage, the means could be private, public, or a mix," he maintained.
+"There are countries who have very robust private, and who have achieved better outcome in terms of universal health coverage," he said.

-“So that’s why WHO should be advocate for the outcome, rather than the means,” Tedros argued, suggesting that “there are many ways of really achieving universal healthcare.”
+"So, that's why WHO should be advocate for the outcome, rather than the means," Dr Tedros argued, suggesting that "there are many ways of really achieving universal healthcare."

 "If you're talking about those, then of course WHO should really advocate for some of the public health areas or interventions to be entirely done by the government itself, so we have to differentiate the two, so we can do both," he said.

-In crux, Tedros faces a gigantic task in the coming months and years to advance policies within WHO as well as influence governments for pursuing universal health coverage initiatives, according to health officials and experts from developing countries.
-(SUNS8471)
+In crux, Dr Tedros faces a gigantic task in the coming months and years for advancing policies within the WHO as well as influencing governments for pursuing universal health coverage initiatives, according to health officials and experts from developing countries. – Third World Network Features.